Lioncourt19/EamonConverter/README.md

 * artifacts.json
 * effects.json
 * monsters.json
+* dungeon.json — (full archive of all adventure data)

 Printed text from the adventure's intro Applesoft Basic program is extracted and saved to a plain test file, suitable for further editing and copying into a modern system.
 Due to the nature of Applesoft Basic, some strings printed provided other functionality and will be extracted despite not being part of the intro text. (e.g. "PR#3" activated 80 column mode for Apple II video output.)